Important COVID-19 update – Visitor restrictions apply

 These trails offer a full day exploring the St Georges Headland.

-You can take the Circuit Trail from Steamers Beach car park (11.4 km return) or extend your walk with the many smaller marked trails along the way (about 20 km in total).
+You can take the Circuit Trail from Steamers Beach car park (11.4 km loop) or extend your walk with the many smaller marked trails along the way.

 Walk to Brooks Lookout for expansive views of the coastline.
 If you follow the Circuit Trail southwest and take the short trails to St Georges Head, Corangamite and Kittys Point you will arrive at rocky cliffs and outcrops emerging from the ocean.
 You can view the Cape St George Lighthouse from a platform.